biosinodx/SCcaller3_PEA/README.md

 3. reference genome in fasta format

 #####
-USAGE STEP 1.
+Usage step 1.
 Calling candidate breakpoint ends (BPEs) and assembly of their contigs -
 This step is done with using Manta, but it can be replaced by other software tools.